 The provision of infertility investigations and IVF as a sub-specialism in many health systems, often only available in the private sector (Allan et al. 2009), means there is fragmentation of the patient journey for the infertile person or couples, and a lack of continuity between the infertility, maternity and primary health services.

 An increasing number of IVF cycles and IVF births are among fertile single women, older women and same sex couples (Shaw & Giles 2009).
-Their needs as fertile people are different to heterosexual infertile couples (Wojnar & Katzenmeyer 2014) but they all seek assistance to conceive through IVF and their journey to parenthood is not straightforward. experiences eare underexplored in the nursing and midwifery literature because of an entrenched and structured heteronormativity across women’s health (Peel & Cain 2012).
-In Wojnar & Katzenmeyer’s study of lesbian non-biological mothers, women found maternity and primary health services particularly challenging.
+Their needs as fertile people are different to heterosexual infertile couples (Wojnar & Katzenmeyer 2014) but they all seek assistance to conceive through IVF and their journey to parenthood is not straightforward.
+The experiences of lesbians, gay men and same-sex couples are underexplored in the nursing and midwifery literature because of an entrenched and structured heteronormativity across women’s health (Peel & Cain 2012).
+In Wojnar & Katzenmeyer’s study of lesbian non-biological mothers, the women found maternity and primary health services particularly challenging.
 Some staff ignored the lesbian partner altogether or found the co-mother role challenging to their preconceived ideas of biological, heterosexual motherhood.
 As the authors suggest, ‘unlike their heterosexual counterparts, the journeys of lesbians to parenthood comprises several unique steps.’
 (2014, p.
 51).

 What all this means is that babies born from IVF and their parents will meet midwives and nurses in primary and maternity health care settings as well as in emergency settings, general medicine and surgery.
-Yet many of these parents will not share with their nurse or midwife that their babies were conceived as a result of using IVF, that they are infertile or that their family is non-traditionalherefore any health and social needs associated with infertility and parenting after successful IVF may go undetected.
+Yet many of these parents will not share with their nurse or midwife that their babies were conceived as a result of using IVF, that they are infertile and/or that their family is non-traditional.
+Therefore any health and social needs associated with infertility and parenting after successful IVF may go undetected.

 Infertility and any history of assisted conception are important for nursing and midwifery assessments in a range of practice areas: practice and community nurses, health visiting and importantly, the undergraduate curriculum.
 The need to be attentive to the presence of IVF conception and parenthood, traditional and non-traditional, increases even more once we take account of new developments in science such as epigenetics (Beresford 2014).
 This is the study of how environmental factors can affect gene activity, and how a person’s risk of chronic diseases is “programmed” into them before they are even born.
 An example of how important epigenetics may become for IVF conceived babies and their parents is described by Massy-Beresford: